Niekvandam/niekvandam/README.md

 ### Hi there 👋
-I'm Niek, a full-stack developer
+I'm Niek, a full-stack developer.
+Focussing on algorithmic challenges, crypto trading and neural networks.

 #### 📩 Connect with me